FAQs about Commercial Real Estate Finance

 Full-recourse loans subject the borrower to a guarantee that no matter what occurs, the borrower will be responsible for the debt obligation to the lender.

 + What happens if I want to pay off my loan before the maturity date?

-Our in-house servicing manager will check your loan documents for payoff requirements and prepayment language, then provide you with an explanation of said requirements and a payoff figure.
+Our in-house servicing team will check your loan documents for payoff requirements and prepayment language, then provide you with an explanation of said requirements and a payoff figure.
 We'll work together to coordinate with the lender to ensure the most beneficial course of action is taken.

 There are many compelling reasons to consider CMBS, includiing: